 What to include in a PI planning agenda

 Thinking of what to include in a PI planning agenda?
-Though PI planning may look different for every Agile team, most of them have elements that are quite similar in nature.
+Though PI planning may look different for every Agile team, most have elements that are quite similar in nature.
 Many Agile teams spend some time reflecting on their previous PI planning events or having virtual ice-breaking sessions that can help make the ART team members more comfortable.
 Though you may include a broad range of actions, including these critical steps outlined below can help set up your PI planning teams for Agile teamwork success.

 Set up overall goal and vision